 The “O’s” are, of course, smoke rings, blown out of the smokers mouth.

-Vaping upped the ante, by providing us with richer, thicker, fuller vapor as fuel for such tricks thanks to the powerful box mods that most vapers use.
+Vaping upped the ante, by providing us with richer, thicker, fuller vapor as fuel for such tricks thanks to the powerful box mods that most vapers use (you can even do these tricks if you’re using a smaller vape pen or similar devices).
+Smoke tricks are yesterday’s news.
 Even if you think somebody “doing the dragon” by blowing huge streams of vapor from his mouth and nostrils looks rather stupid instead of, you know, an actual dragon, you have to admit that tricks like this are impossible with “analog smoking”.
 There, that’s another bonus of switching to vaping, apart from all the health advantages of quitting the “hobby” of inhaling burning paper and tobacco: you can play around with the fluffy clouds you blow.
 After lots of practice, trial and error, you might even be able to mold them into specific shapes – a whirlwind, a jellyfish, a depiction of Robocop riding a unicorn.

-Keep in mind that when first trying those vape tricks, you’ll probably fail.
+Keep in mind that when first trying those cool vape tricks, you’ll probably fail.
 And it doesn’t matter: as we said, those tricks are a nice bonus to have.
 “An extra”.
 The most important thing is to stay off cigarettes, so even if your first attempts at a whirlwind look more like inconsistent waves of vapor, don’t give up.
 Practice more, retry the same tricks whenever you feel like it and soon you’ll find yourself explaining to others how to do them.
 Treat them like a fun way to waste some time blowing crazy shapes out of your nose, not like something you must master.

 Before we begin